 Organic insecticide at store

-If you don’t have much time to make homemade solutions but looking for an organic solution then this method is for you.
-Looking forward to the increasing trend of using the organic product, many organic treatments are also available at stores.
+If you have little time to make homemade solutions but looking for an organic solution, then this method is for you.
+As the trend towards using organic products keeps increasing, many organic treatments are also available at stores.

 Pai’s Plant Protector

-Pai’s plant protector is completely organic made with a special formula to protect your plant from insects and bugs.
-It protects the plant from aphids, snails, and all leave-eating insects.
+Pai's plant protector is entirely organic and has a unique formula to protect your plant from insects and bugs.
+It covers the plant from aphids, snails, and all leave-eating insects.

 How to use plant protector

-It comes in powder form all you need to do is sprinkle this powder in your plant, and then the plant protector will do the rest.
+It comes in powder form.
+You only need to sprinkle this powder on your plant, and then the plant protector will do the rest.

-Besides the use of pesticides to protect your plant you can also use good quality fertilizer (try Pai's Vermicompost), and soil booster to boost the growth of your plant.
-And make sure to use good quality soil as well to protect your plant from insects and bugs.
+Besides using pesticides to protect your plant, you can also use good quality fertilizer (try Pai's Vermicompost) and soil booster to boost your plant's growth.
+And make sure to use good-quality soil to protect your plant from insects and bugs.